↑

 Check out the innovative design of the GRAYL Ultralight Water Purifier.
 You fill the bottle with water, push the filter down like a french press, and voila!
 You’ve filtered everything from heavy metals to bacteria and viruses.
 It’s truly one of the easiest ways to purify water while backpacking.

-Gravity Filters and Purifiers
+Gravity Water Filters and Purifiers

 gravity water filter for backpacking